w3f/research/docs/Polkadot/protocols/Sassafras/sassafras-part-1.md

 So far, we have presented a concise introduction to Sassafras, accessible to readers with a basic understanding of blockchains.
 We have also outlined the motivation behind the protocol and provided a clear overview of how it works.
 But this is only the beginning.
 The Web3 Foundation team has prepared two additional blog posts that explore Sassafras in greater detail.

-Our next blog post <!--, [Part 2 - Deep Dive](https://hackmd.io/@W3F64sDIRkudVylsBHxi4Q/Bkr59i7ekg),--> will explain the concept of an SSLE protocol and delve into the technical details of Sassafras.
-The final chapter <!--, [Part 3 - Compare and Convince](https://hackmd.io/I8VSv8c6Rfizi9JWmzX25w), --> will demonstrate how Sassafras achieves unparalleled efficiency in block production and provide readers with a comparison of similar protocols, highlighting its value.
+Our next blog post [Sassafras Part 2 - Deep Dive](sassafras-part-2), will explain the concept of an SSLE protocol and delve into the technical details of Sassafras.
+The final chapter [Sassafras Part 3 - Compare and Convince](Sassafras-part-3), will demonstrate how Sassafras achieves unparalleled efficiency in block production and provide readers with a comparison of similar protocols, highlighting its value.
 The upcoming blog posts aim to describe how Sassafras offers a practical solution for achieving better throughput while maintaining security.

 So stay tuned, brave reader.
 There's much more to discover in our upcoming Sassafras series, which is packed with valuable insights!